kdroidFilter/mines/CODE_STYLE.md

 10. **Forbidden Practices**
     - Avoid using `print` or `println` for logging (use a proper logger instead)
-    - Avoid TODO, FIXME, and STOPSHIP markers in comments
+    - Avoid creating TODO, FIXME, and STOPSHIP markers in comments; but don't remove them until the issue has been resolved
     - Avoid magic numbers; use named constants instead

-These rules are complementary to the official Kotlin coding conventions and the detekt rules defined in the project's `detekt.yml` file.